KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.4.10 =
+* New Feature: Added the Serbian (sr_RS) language files, thanks to Borisa Djuraskovic for providing the translation.

 = 1.4.9 =
 * Important: Tested and updated for WordPress 3.9 compatibility, with focus on the new Widget Customizer feature.